Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 As you gain experience, many of those tasks you once thought difficult will become easier.

-So to help you keep your vehicle on the road longer at a lower cost, check these simple maintenance and repair tasks you can do yourself in your won garage.
+So to help you keep your vehicle on the road longer at a lower cost, check these simple maintenance and repair tasks you can do yourself in your own garage.

 You can't maintain and repair your own vehicle at home without this tool.

-The repair manual comes with pertinent information about your car different systems, specs, manufacturer recommended fluids and capacities, a routine maintenance schedule, plus step-by-step procedures along with images and pictures to service, diagnose, repair and replace many parts and components in your particular vehicle.
-You can buy an inexpensive, aftermarket repair manual at most auto parts stores or online — check the Amazon ad below.
+The repair manual comes with pertinent information about your car's different systems, specs, manufacturer-recommended fluids and capacities, a routine maintenance schedule, plus step-by-step procedures along with images and pictures to service, diagnose, repair and replace many parts and components in your particular vehicle.
+You can buy an inexpensive, aftermarket repair manual at most auto parts stores or online.

 Also, if you don't have that many tools right now, start with a basic, quality set of mechanic tools.
 It's cheaper to buy the set than buy them piecemeal of course, but if you can't afford a set right now, buy tools as you need them.